Half the work, double the style

 Image source Etsy

-Use your headboard space as a way to incorporate the half wall panel trend in your bedroom.
-Upholstered wall panelling adds sophistication and elegance to your room while drawing all the attention to your bed, which should be the focal point in your room.
+Use your headboard as a way to incorporate the half wall panelling trend in your bedroom.
+Upholstery adds sophistication and elegance to your room while drawing all the attention to your bed, which should be the focal point in your room.

 Interior design tip by Homeoure: opt for rectangular shapes when panelling the bottom half of your walls as this will transform your walls to appear longer and will make your room feel more spacious instantly.